Quick, hand drawn wireframes can provide substantial benefits that will save you time and money.

 Wireframing upfront also reduces uncertainty in projects.
 It is possible to budget for, and schedule in, wireframing.
 However, it is much harder to do that for unforeseen complexity and multiple iterations.

 It is worth noting that hand drawn wireframes do come with their drawbacks.
 We have found that sketches can become messy and confusing once they have been drawn and redrawn based on feedback.
 This can lead to confusion and also lacks professionalism when presenting to the client.

-We therefore tend to take the final wireframes and produce a more finished version to present to clients.
+We, therefore, tend to take the final wireframes and produce a more finished version to present to clients.
 This becomes the definitive document that we work from.
 It is at this stage we also add more detail in terms of copy, making it a complete roadmap to work from.

 When we first started this process the final wireframes were very polished.
 However, we discovered that this caused confusion among some of our clients who mistook these for final designs.
-We also found that producing these was time consuming and so undermined the benefits of hand drawn sketches.
+We also found that producing these was time-consuming and so undermined the benefits of hand drawn sketches.

 Finally, we have settled on a tool called Balsamiq for producing finished wireframes.
-The reason we like Balsamiq is because it is amazingly quick to produce a wireframe, but also still looks like a wireframe rather than a finished design.
+The reason we like Balsamiq is that it is amazingly quick to produce a wireframe, but also still looks like a wireframe rather than a finished design.

 Too often we begin the design process by opening Photoshop.
-However although Photoshop is a powerful tool, it is the wrong place to start.
+However, although Photoshop is a powerful tool, it is the wrong place to start.
 It is a sledgehammer to crack a nut.

 You may shy away from sketching wireframes because you cannot draw.
 However, this is not about artistic ability.
 It is about quickly and visually communicating ideas.
 Wireframing should be fast and furious, and I actually believe that artistic ability can make you overly precious about the quality of your sketches.

-Hopefully this post has communicated the benefits of hand drawn wireframes and encouraged you to close your macbook and open your sketchbook.
+Hopefully, this post has communicated the benefits of hand drawn wireframes and encouraged you to close your MacBook and open your sketchbook.